spineight/algorithmsAndDataStructures/__MAIN__/README.md

 [leetcode/data_structures/stack/valid-parentheses](../leetcode/data_structures/stack/valid-parentheses.hpp)

-recursion progression problems (show different types and how to gradually transition from one type of a problem to another) [reeCodeCamp/Recursion_and_DP/canSum](../freeCodeCamp/Recursion_and_DP/canSum.cpp) [reeCodeCamp/Recursion_and_DP/howSum](../freeCodeCamp/Recursion_and_DP/howSum.cpp) [reeCodeCamp/Recursion_and_DP/bestSum](../freeCodeCamp/Recursion_and_DP/bestSum.cpp) [freeCodeCamp/Recursion_and_DP/canConstruct](../freeCodeCamp/Recursion_and_DP/canConstruct.cpp) [freeCodeCamp/Recursion_and_DP/countConstruct](../freeCodeCamp/Recursion_and_DP/countConstruct.cpp) [freeCodeCamp/Recursion_and_DP/allConstruct](../freeCodeCamp/Recursion_and_DP/allConstruct.cpp)
+recursion progression problems (show different types and how to gradually transition from one type of a problem to another) Exit earlier once there is a suitable combination without considering others [reeCodeCamp/Recursion_and_DP/canSum](../freeCodeCamp/Recursion_and_DP/canSum.cpp)

+[reeCodeCamp/Recursion_and_DP/howSum](../freeCodeCamp/Recursion_and_DP/howSum.cpp)

+We need to consider all combinations to choose the best once [reeCodeCamp/Recursion_and_DP/bestSum](../freeCodeCamp/Recursion_and_DP/bestSum.cpp)

+[freeCodeCamp/Recursion_and_DP/canConstruct](../freeCodeCamp/Recursion_and_DP/canConstruct.cpp)
+[freeCodeCamp/Recursion_and_DP/countConstruct](../freeCodeCamp/Recursion_and_DP/countConstruct.cpp)
+[freeCodeCamp/Recursion_and_DP/allConstruct](../freeCodeCamp/Recursion_and_DP/allConstruct.cpp)